alanoud1alessa1/2021-GP2-22/README.md

 •	“npm start” (to run backend)

 -in server folder
-•	python3 flaskServer.py (to run flaskServer)
+•	python3 flaskServer.py (to run flaskServer).